liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 7. Select the target for the data source and click *Finish*.

-8. You must now tell @product@ about the JDBC data source.
+8. You must now tell @sharepoint@ about the JDBC data source.
 Create a `portal-ext.propreties` file in your Liferay Home directory, and add the
     line: